-Design thinking for innovation is more than innovating completely new products and experimenting with them in the market.
-Instead, it is about systematically generating ideas from strategic areas for nurturing, sustaining, and creating new wave of innovation.
+Design thinking for Innovation is more than innovating completely new products and experimenting with them in the market.
+Instead, it is about systematically generating ideas from strategic areas for nurturing, sustaining, and creating a new wave of innovation.

 Empathy—offering tools to customers to get jobs done better

 Customers are always after products to get their jobs done better, preferably at decreasing costs.
 They would like to spend fewer resources, and they would also like to involve less to perform their jobs.
 Producers have the challenge of delivering them at a profit.
 But how to meet this conflicting situation?
 In fact, this is the mother of innovation.
 In creating business impact, both for the producers and customers, the focus of design thinking should be to create more value out of fewer resources.
 Hence, design thinking for innovation is not about playing with creativity in producing ideas like popcorn.
 In fact, empathy in design thinking should be for both the customers and producers.

 Business impact out of design thinking for innovation—profitably ferreting out value from the market

 Often, we entice to think that design thinking means innovating completely new products.
 That sounds very interesting in an idea competition.
 However, business impact does not depend on releasing one after another product and praying for luck.
 It’s too expensive to perform such random experimentation.
 Unfortunately, our current Product innovation practice looks like this, as more than 80 percent of products end their life before ferreting out profitable revenue from the market.

 On the other hand, companies like Apple or Toyota are extracting value from the market through only a handful of products.
 The globally most successful company Apple has not been showing magic out of its capability of releasing tens or hundreds of new products every year.
 Moreover, Apple is not selling the same iPhone or iPad year after year as the magical innovation of Steve Jobs.
 Creating the business impact out of innovation requires a laser focus on design thinking.